MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 ### Challenges

-Transient faults can have a big effect on the perceived availability of an application, even if it\'s been thoroughly tested under all foreseeable circumstances.
+Transient faults can have a significant effect on the perceived availability of an application, even if it's been thoroughly tested under all foreseeable circumstances.
 To ensure that cloud-hosted applications operate reliably, you need to ensure that they can respond to the following challenges:

 -   The application must be able to detect faults when they occur and determine if the faults are likely to be transient, are long-lasting, or are terminal failures.
 Different resources are likely to return different responses when a fault occurs, and these responses can also vary depending on the context of the operation.
-For example, the response for an error when the application is reading from storage might differ from the response for an error when it\'s writing to storage.
+For example, the response for an error when the application is reading from storage might differ from the response for an error when it's writing to storage.
 Many resources and services have well-documented transient-failure contracts.
-However, when such information isn\'t available, it can be difficult to discover the nature of the fault and whether it\'s likely to be transient.
+However, when such information isn't available, it can be difficult to discover the nature of the fault and whether it's likely to be transient.

 -   The application must be able to retry the operation if it determines that the fault is likely to be transient.
 It also needs to keep track of the number of times the operation is retried.

 -   The application must use an appropriate strategy for retries.
 The strategy specifies the number of times the application should retry, the delay between each attempt, and the actions to take after a failed attempt.
 The appropriate number of attempts and the delay between each one are often difficult to determine.
-The strategy will vary depending on the type of resource and on the current operating conditions of the resource and the application.
+The strategy varies depending on the type of resource and on the current operating conditions of the resource and the application.

 ### General guidelines

 The following guidelines can help you design suitable transient fault handling mechanisms for your applications.

-#### Determine if there\'s a built-in retry mechanism
+#### Determine if there's a built-in retry mechanism

 -   Many services provide an SDK or client library that contains a transient fault handling mechanism.
 The retry policy it uses is typically tailored to the nature and requirements of the target service.
 Alternatively, REST interfaces for services might return information that can help you determine whether a retry is appropriate and how long to wait before the next retry attempt.